timothepoznanski/listeem/README.md

     BDD connection error : Connection refused
  ```

 The database is probably still initializing.
 Wait a few seconds and refresh the page.
+Sometimes, the browser cache creates this problem, don't only refresh the page, change page and come back to this url.

 **Case 2**